neos-modding-group/NeosModLoader/doc/config.md

 ## Working With Your Mod's Configuration

-A full example repository is provided [here](https://github.com/zkxs/NeosModConfigurationExample).
-The relevant code from the example is below:
+A simple example is below:

 ```csharp
 public class NeosModConfigurationExample : NeosMod